Eclipse Foundation

 The Eclipse Foundation AISBL is an independent, not-for-profit organization chartered in the European Union that acts as a steward of the Eclipse open source software development community.
-It has over 350 members, and represents the world's largest sponsored collection of Open Source projects and developers.
+It has over 300 members, and represents the world's largest sponsored collection of Open Source projects and developers.
 The Foundation focuses on key services such as intellectual property (IP) management, ecosystem development, and IT infrastructure.

+The Foundation operates a centralized security program that coordinates vulnerability disclosure and remediation for its projects, publishes security advisories, and maintains policies and procedures for handling reported software vulnerabilities.

+In 2025 the Foundation signed an open letter to the technology industry calling for fundamental change in the way the IT infrastructure used to support open source initiatives is funded, operated and maintained.